iraana/CSD215_dev_journal/lab1_reflections.md

    - But it disappears when the program ends — it lives only in RAM.
 ## 2. Persistent storage (permanent):

-   To make the list survive between runs, you save (or “serialize”) it to a file on the disk — something like `tasks.txt  .
+   To make the list survive between runs, you save (or “serialize”) it to a file on the disk — something like `tasks.txt.
    - When the app starts, you read that file and rebuild your in-memory list.
    - When the app exits or when you change the list, you write the current list back to the file.